 COMPETENCY RESTORATION AND OTHER MECHANICS OF “DUE PROCESS”

-Supreme Court cases, such as Sell v United States need to be studied by advocates to detect where misunderstanding of serious mental illness forms the substrate for these defective and troubling rulings.
+Supreme Court cases, such as Sell v United States need to be studied by advocates to detect where misunderstanding of serious neurobehavioral illness forms the substrate for these defective and troubling rulings.
 Advocates need to network to discuss the mechanics of criminalization.
 M’Naghten’s Rule and Competency Restoration are symptomatic of a pathological system that is convicting and punishing people unjustly.
 Advocates must stand up against these injustices.

 REFORM OF STATE MENTAL HEALTH PROCEDURES – The Dangerousness Standard

 There is another potential benefit of increased attention being paid by the research community to study of the brain: It just may be the case that the brain is not just the seat of consciousness and semblance of mind, of command and control over human behavior.
-Scientist may just find out that the brain has control over all bodily functions in ways that are not currently known or understood.
+Scientists may just find out that the brain has control over all bodily functions in ways that are not currently known or understood.
 Unlocking the brain’s secrets may lead to cures for – or insights into other afflictions of the human body.

-Talking About Mental Illness in the Media Spreads Ignorance Far and Wide.
+Talking About “Mental Illness” in the Media Spreads Ignorance Far and Wide.

-The population needs to be re-educated to dispel folk psychology-based notions of SMI.
-We must stop talking about SMI using the same expressions that are used in public service messaging about “mental healthWe must cease being afraid and uncomfortable talking about the realities of neurogenic dysmentation in the subset of people that advocates are calling “The 4 percent”.
-People need to recognize signs of psychosis in their partners and in their families before tragedy strikes.
+The population needs to be re-educated to dispel folk psychology-based notions of SNI.
+We must stop talking about SNI using the same expressions that are used in public service messaging about “mental health”.
+We must cease being afraid and uncomfortable talking about the realities of neurogenic dysmentation in the subset of people that advocates are calling “The 4 percent”.
+People need to recognize symptoms before tragedy strikes.
 If the general public is told to look for “depression”, sadness, loss of interest , social withdrawal, etc. then psychosis is probably not going to be caught early.
 In the U.S., the Surgeon General of the United States, perhaps working in conjunction with the NIMH, may have an important role to play in re-education.

 EXAMINE THE MISINTERPRETATION OF THE OLMSTEAD RULING

 There is an intersection between Olmstead and Criminal Justice.
-Lack of proper supported housing for the case management of SMI catapults vulnerable people into a criminal justice system that does not understand neurogenic dysmentation – but that is only one aspect of the intersection.
+Lack of proper supported housing for the case management of SNI catapults vulnerable people into a criminal justice system that does not understand neurogenic dysmentation – but that is only one aspect of the intersection.
 Judges are convicting and sentencing people to prison making explicit statements to the effect that they know that diminished criminal liability sentencing or insanity dispositions will result in people being stepped down from high-security hospitals to unsafe community placements where the subject will go off his or her meds and become a danger to society.
 Ultimately, if judges are sending philosophically innocent people to prison for fear of the application of a Supreme Court ruling, then something is horribly wrong.
 This abuse of the most vulnerable citizens under the law must stop.

 Some states even have an ‘Olmstead Plan’.
 Most of them should be scrapped.